pimoroni/unicorn-hat/examples/weather-icons/README.md

 # animated weather icons for the unicorn-hat
 handmade weather animations for unicorn-hat made by pimoroni. each animation is made of 8-16 handmade mini-mini pictures, combined to a sprite.

+please use a diffuser for best quality of the animations and for your own safety of course too.

 draw_animation(image) is same as in the 'show-png' example but put into a tiny little function.